rseah145/smw-term2/Journal_3_notes/Section A.md

 #### Communication required for a user to access a service

-1. User sends an unencrypted message to the authentication server
+1. User sends an unencrypted message to the authentication server, wanting to access a service